brouhaha/a2zip/README.md

 ## Later ZIP interpreters

-Between Revision B and revision F of the Apple II ZIP interpreters, a substantial rearrangement of the code occurred.
-These and later changes to the v3 interpreter have not yet been fully analyzed, and are not currently represented here.
+Between revision B and revision F of the Apple II ZIP interpreters, a substantial rearrangement of the code occurred.
+These and later changes to the v3 interpreter have not yet been fully analyzed.

+Currently revision F can be built from the source file "zip-late.asm".

 The disk I/O routines are derived from RWTS but no longer structured in the same way as RWTS, and are now more tightly integrated with